Your home is your sanctuary, but just how healthy is it?

 - Consider investing in an indoor air purifier.

 - Several household products can increase exposure to toxic volatile organic compounds (VOCs).
 Art and hobby supplies, aerosol sprays, air fresheners, furniture polish, dry-cleaned clothing, building materials and furnishings, office equipment like copiers and printers and glues and adhesives are all potential sources of VOCs.
 Look for products labeled as “low-VOC” and always increase ventilation when working with glues, sprays and cleaning products.
-It’s best to store these items out of the house or as far away from the living quarters as possible like in the garage.
+Moreover, it’s best to store these items out of the house or as far away from the living quarters as possible like in the garage.
 Leave dry-cleaned clothing in the garage for a day or two before bringing it inside.

 2. Cut Down on Heavy Metal Exposure